jibbius/jackbarker-com-au/_posts/2017-05-08-raspberry-pi-photo-booth-2.markdown

 ## Getting Started with Pi and PiCamera
 To start breadboarding out the photo booth, you will need:
  - A Raspberry Pi
-   - I am version 3 of the Raspberry Pi
+   - I am using version 3 of the Raspberry Pi
-   - I have also tested my code against Pi version 2B (also works fine)
+   - I have also tested my code against;
+     - Pi version 2B (works fine)
+     - Pi zero (works fine)
  - An SD card
-   - I am using a 16Gb card, although smaller cards will probably be fine.
+   - I am using a 16Gb card, smaller cards will also work fine.
  - A Pi Camera
    - I am using PiCamera version 2
    - The earlier version of the camera will also be fine (although fewer megapixels)